 Kyle Cassidy has been documenting American culture since the 1990's.
 He has photographed Goths, Punks, Politicians, Metalheads, the Dalai Lama, Scholars, and oil workers, in addition to less prosaic subjects.
 In recent years his projects have extended abroad to Romania, where he captured the lives of homeless orphans living in sewers; and to Egypt, where he reported on contemporary archaeological excavations.
 His publications include several books on information technology, as well as a regular appearance as contributing editor for Videomaker magazine.
 His Photo-A-Week blog (www.kylecassidy.com) was one of the first photo blogs on the Internet and has an average of more than 150,000 visitors a week, he also maintains a relatively exciting twitter feed @kylecassidy.

-Kyle's work has appeared in the New York Times, Vanity Fair, the Sunday Times of London, Marie Claire, Photographers Forum, Time, Newsweek, the New York Post, and the usual list of various other publications.
+Kyle's work has appeared in the New York Times, Vanity Fair, the Sunday Times of London, Marie Claire, Spin, CNN, the L.A.
+Times, Entertainment Weekly, Time, Newsweek, the New York Post, and the usual list of various other publications.

 His documentary photography book

 Armed America: Portraits of